lordshashank/DealFlow/README.md

    ```sh
    git clone https://github.com/lordshashank/dealflow.git
    ```
-2. Initialize the backend
+2. Initialize the backend (You would have to put wallet private key in .env file to deploy, etc)
    ```sh
    cd contracts
    npm install
    npm hardhat compile
    ```
-3. Initialize the frontend
+3. Initialize the frontend (you would need beryx jwt token in .env to fetch data from beryx APIs)
    ```sh
    cd ../frontend
     npm install